allisonkoh/helpful-code-stuff/README.md

 Useful functions that I am constantly forgetting: `na_if` and `rowwise()` (group_by for rows)

+NOTE: Don't get stuck in the trap of doing row-wise operations if pivoting makes more sense!

 `slice(1L)` for getting the max value of each group

 ```